-After adjusting the checkboxes next to each of these activities, you must click the button to save your changes.
+After adjusting the checkboxes next to each of these activities, you must click the Save notifications settings button to save your changes.

 Please note that new signup activity on a signup page will not generate notification activity.

 In addition to control panel users, logged-in supporters can follow pages.
-When a supporter creates a user-submitted event or blog post, she will be added as a follower of the page.
-Similarly, when someone comments on a page, she is automatically added as a follower of the page.
+When a supporter creates a user-submitted event or blog post, they will be added as a follower of the page.
+Similarly, when someone comments on a page, they are automatically added as a follower of the page.
 Following reactions on a page means that the person will receive emails when new comments are posted or when the page is deleted.
 These page notification emails always include a link to unfollow the page.